ritviksahajpal/yield_forecasting/_sources/content/processing/inputs.md

 Here is a [tutorial](https://docs.python.org/3/library/configparser.html) on how Python handles configuration files.

 ## Python code
-We will be using the `geoprepare` package.
+We will be using the [geoprepare](https://github.com/ritviksahajpal/geoprepare) package that you installed in the previous [section](../installation.md#Install geoprepare library).

 ```python
 from geoprepare import geoprepare, geoextract